nicolodiamante/chatty/README.md

 ### Create your OpenAI API Key

-To use ChatGPT's services with Siri, you must first acquire an API key.
-You can do this by generating a new secret key from your OpenAI account.
-This secret key is necessary for authentication.
+To utilise ChatGPT's services with Siri, it is essential to obtain an OpenAI API key.
+In order to acquire this key, you need to generate a new secret key from your existing OpenAI account.
+If you don't possess an OpenAI account yet, you can easily create one by following this [link][openai-signup].
+This secret key plays a crucial role in verifying your authentication.
 Here are the steps on how to do it:

-1. Log in to your [OpenAI account][open-ai-account].
+1. Log in to your [OpenAI account][openai-account].
 2. Search for the "Create new secret key" option and click on it.

 <p align="center">